 In 1966, Dee and his wife, Sue, decided to become river outfitters.
-At first it was Holladay Expeditions, but the celebration of being on the river (not to mention the confusion in name spelling) inspired the new name of Holiday River Expeditions.
-Since then, Dee and Sue have spent more than 100 days on the river each year sharing their hospitality and wilderness insight with Holiday guests.
+At first, it was Holladay Expeditions, but the celebration of being on the river (not to mention the confusion in name spelling) inspired the new name of Holiday River Expeditions.
+In the years that followed, Dee and Sue spent more than 100 days on the river each year sharing their hospitality and wilderness insight with Holiday guests.